biomedswe/BASE/README.md

 - Haplotype reads count derived from RNA sequencing (RNAseq) data,
 - Total and allele-specific copy numbers of the gene under examination,
 - The number of informative (expressed) heterozygous SNVs of the gene under examination,
-- P-values: those calculated from ASE analysis leveraging WGS/RNAseq read counts, those predicated on the assumption of equal expression across both alleles (model 1), those - derived from the genomic allele ratio (model 2),
+- P values: those calculated from ASE analysis leveraging WGS/RNAseq read counts, those predicated on the assumption of equal expression across both alleles (model 1), those - derived from the genomic allele ratio (model 2),
 - ASE odds ratios informed by models 1 and 2.

 Review Results: Open and review the generated .tab file using a text editor or data analysis tool of your choice (e.g., Excel, R, Python pandas DataFrame).
 Each row corresponds to a gene analyzed, with columns providing the statistical analysis results and relevant genomic information.